aleki-musyoki/group-project-final/README.md

 # group-project-final
-A simple, elegant and static website for a fashion company.
+A simple, elegant and static website for a fashion company that was part of a group project in my introductory Web Design Class

 MY CONTRIBUTION: